acediatic/QuiNZical/README.md

 Here, you can reset the game.
 This will clear your winnings, and the current questions, resetting with new categories for you to keep learning!

-#### Quit:
+### Exiting the Game

-This has the same effect as pushing the x at the top right.
+Just click the x at the top right.
 It closes the application.
 Fear not though, all your hard work is preserved!

 ### Dependencies: